 A big challenge in the safety of autonomous systems is verification, especially ones that learn and adapt in response to their surroundings.
 This expands the scope of decision-making beyond the system that was initially created and tested.
 The opacity of the process, which implies that the software cannot be validated using traditional methods, might make things even more problematic.

 Different machine learning algorithms are used to make autonomous systems more reliable and safe.
 Autonomous systems are protected by using various machine learning algorithms.
 Using these ML algorithms, the system learns the pattern of the owner with time.
-Anything that happens against the owner’s pattern algorithm detects it and alerts the owner and demand for the user credentials.
+Anything that happens against the owner’s pattern algorithm detects it and alerts the owner and demands the user credentials.

 Methods for carrying out mathematical demonstrations of properties of machine learning systems are currently being developed in academia.
 For high-impact, high-autonomy applications, these technologies will have limitations.
 As a result, new, transparent techniques for machine learning verification will be required.
 A shift toward operational verification of systems may be required to handle the ongoing learning from that system and those connected to it.
 This would entail determining where decisions are made and applying focused verification techniques to those aspects.